strangiato/blog-posts/tokenomics/README.md

 ## A Simple Formula

-At its core, cost per token is:
+At its core, cost per token over a period of time is:

 **Cost per token = operating cost ÷ tokens processed**

-Over the same period of time.
-For example, a single month.
 To improve that metric, you can reduce the overall cost, increase the number of tokens processed, or both.

-Here is a worked example we will return to throughout this article.
 Suppose your LLM infrastructure costs about **$50,000 per month** and you process **500 million tokens** in that month:

 **$50,000 ÷ 500M tokens ≈ $0.10 per million tokens**